nicozez/nicozez/README.md

 - 👋 Hi, I’m @nicozez!
+Currently studying EE and the creative arts @ Stanford.
-- 👀 I’m interested in how the creative arts and technology intersect.
+- Interested in how the creative arts and technology intersect.
 I also really like musical performance and ChucK.
-- 🌱 I’m currently studying electrical engineering & music @ Stanford.
-Specifically, with an intent to focus on signal processing, musical hardware, and machine learning.
+- Focus on signal processing, musical hardware, and ML.
-- 💞️ I’m looking to collaborate on anything to do with the intersection of biology, economics / psychology, or music with tech.
 - 📫 nicozez@stanford.edu.

 <!---